GitHub Instructor Guide

 5. Click the Members tab, then click Add a member.

-6. Type the UBC CWL username of the person you want to add, then click Invite.
+6. Type either the UBC CWL or the name of the person you want to add, then click Invite.

 Tips

-• You can send notifications to an entire team.
-Mention the team's name with GitHub’s @mention feature.
+• You can send notifications to an entire team by mentioning the team's name with GitHub’s "@mention" feature.
 You can also manage how you receive GitHub notifications.

 Create repositories for your GitHub organization

-If you manage an organization on UBC GitHub, you will have the ability to create repositories within the organization.
-Repositories are places for projects where files are stored and built on, enabling collaboration.
+All organization members have the ability to create repositories within the organization, regardless of their role.
+Repositories are where files and folders are stored and collaborated on.

 1. Log in to UBC GitHub with your UBC CWL.

-2. In the upper right, click the plus icon, and select New repository.
+2. In the upper-right corner, click the plus icon, and select New repository.

-4. Enter a name and description for your repository.
+4. Enter the name and description for your repository.

 5. Adjust any other settings, and click Create repository